Raimund Harmstorf

 Raimund Harmstorf (7 October 1939 – 3 May 1998) was a German actor.
 He became famous as the protagonist of a German TV mini series based on Jack London's the Sea-Wolf (which was sold into many countries) and starred later on successfully in another German TV series based on Jules Verne's Michael Strogoff.

-Life
+Early life and education

 Harmstorf was the son of a doctor from Hamburg.
 He started a sports career and soon became a regional master of the decathlon.
 He then studied medicine, later music and performing arts.

+Career

 From the beginning of the 1960s he started performing in smaller TV productions.
 His breakthrough was in 1971 with the TV series Der Seewolf, based on Jack London's novel The Sea-Wolf, where he played the evil-minded Captain Larsen.
+In one iconic scene, Harmstorf crushed a potato in his hand.
+(To make this possible, the potato had been cooked before the scene was filmed.)

 Later he played in several spaghetti westerns along with Bud Spencer, Franco Nero and Charlton Heston.
+Over the years, his roles got smaller, and he suffered a series of injuries, including being shot in the foot while filming one of the westerns.

 Death

-Toward the end of his career he was affected by Parkinson's disease and weakened by a regimen of heavy medication.
-His illness and vulnerability was greatly exploited by the tabloids.
-He committed suicide by hanging himself.
-His death caused a scandal.
+Toward the end of his career he was affected by Parkinson's disease.
+He feared his fans seeing him weakened and tried to keep up the appearance of a famously strong character he played by taking very large doses of anti-Parkinson's medications to suppress visible symptoms whenever he had to leave the house.
+The medication side effects landed him in the hospital for a few weeks in April 1998.
+After he was discharged from the hospital, his illness and vulnerability were greatly exploited by the tabloids.
+Bild ran an article on 2 May 1998 saying he had been in the hospital, which was true, but also publishing false claims, such as that he had stabbed himself.
+Reporters repeatedly attempted to contact him in person and by phone that day, and the popular TV channel RTL Television publicized the story in Bild that evening.
+He killed himself the next morning, on 3 May 1998, at the age of 58.